evve212233/Web-Projects/To Do List Web Application/README.md

-# CS1122 Project 1 Group 14
+# Project 1 Group 14
-ks4765 - Kejian Shi

-zz1456 - Ziwei Zheng

-sx670 - Kevin Xu

-gs2913 - George Sotiropoulos

-jy2463 - Jesse You

 We made a simple to-do list application that utilizes Flask, PyMySQL, Ajax, and Amazon Web Services.
 (URL at bottom of page)